aspose-barcode/Aspose.BarCode-Documentation/python-net/developer-guide/generation-specifics/qr-and-micro-qr-barcodes/_index.md

 ## **Overview**
 *QR Code* corresponds to a group of 2D square types that benefits from high data density and allows encoding streams of bytes and textual data composed of Unicode symbols. ***Aspose.BarCode for Python via .NET*** supports Extended Channel Interpretation (ECI) to encode Unicode data and provides various encoding modes; UTF8 is one of the most widely used encoding modes.

 Reserving the minimum possible amount of data for error correction, the *QR Code* standard can be used to encode at most 7,089 numerical digits or 4,296 alphanumeric characters or 2,953 bytes.
 The other standard, *Micro QR Code*, allows encoding up to 35 numerical digits or 21 alphanumeric characters or 15 bytes. *Micro QR Code* serves to create considerably small *QR Code* images.
 However, it does not enable Extended Channel Interpretation (ECI) and does not allow encoding Unicode characters.
-In particular, *Micro Qr Code* barcodes corresponding to the *M1* version can encode at most five numerical digits; the *M2* version allows encoding up to ten numerical or six alphanumeric characters.
+In particular, *Micro QR Code* barcodes corresponding to the *M1* version can encode at most five numerical digits; the *M2* version allows encoding up to ten numerical or six alphanumeric characters.
 This encoding capacity is usually suitable to work with industrial markers.

 The main advantages of the *QR Code* symbology can be outlined as follows:
 - large data density